-- Wherever possible provide a quiet dedicated space to revise. - Check that a revision timetable is in place and that it allows for enough rest time. - Ask your daughter to explain to you what she is doing. - Ensure that distractions are minimized (mobile phones etc.). - Students may say that having music, etc. on helps them; this isn't necessarily true. - Ensure that your daughter has enough sleep and refreshments. - Check her school and revision material. - Provide reassurance. - Remind your daughter that support is available in school (Form Tutor, Head of Year, PSA etc)
+- Wherever possible provide a quiet dedicated space to revise. - Check that a revision timetable is in place and that it allows for enough rest time. - Ask your daughter to explain to you what she is doing. - Ensure that distractions are minimized (mobile phones etc.). - Students may say that having music, etc. on helps them; this isn't necessarily true. - Ensure that your daughter has enough sleep and refreshments. - Check her school and revision material. - Provide reassurance - Check during the exam period that your daughter does not have access to any of her resources (this will give teachers a much clearer idea what needs to be taught when we return to school) - Remind your daughter that support is available in school (Form Tutor, Head of Year, PSA etc)

-What Resources are Available to your Daughter(s)?
+What Resources are Available to my Daughter?

 - Her class notes.

 - Revision guide in digital format:

-- Year 9 Revision Team.
+- Year 8 Revision Team.

-- Hard copy available via ParentPay.
+- Hard copy available for £3.50 via ParentPay.

 - See email from Mr. Nichols for details.

 - Knowledge Maps

 - Provided by departments for each unit.